PraveenDommeti/GIT_Guide/README.md

 "# GIT_Guide"
-Once a legend always a errupuku
+Once a legend always a legend